-In light of the global situation developing as a result of the increasing spread of coronavirus (COVID-19), Kambourov & Partners would like to reaffirm that we remain fully available to support our clients and partners.
-We are following the necessary steps to protect the health and safety of our team, clients and partners, and are encouraging remote work secured by solid information systems and advanced technology tools, available on an undisturbed basis.
+In light of the global situation related to the spread of COVID-19, Kambourov & Partners is taking the necessary steps to protect the health and safety of its team, clients and partners, including by encouraging remote work.

-While closely monitoring the constantly developing situation, we will be sharing the latest updates, as well as useful advice to help you navigate the various emerging challenges.
+While closely monitoring the constantly developing situation, we remain fully available and will be sharing the latest updates, as well as useful advice to help you navigate the various emerging challenges.
+Follow our LinkedIn page so you never miss any of our publications and expert analyses.
+You can also subscribe to our newsletter.

 What are the conditions, which businesses can benefit, what is the procedure?